Selecting based on probabilities

 The list of probabilities must sum to 1.0, with no negative values.

-I gave him an initial solution that wouldn't scale well, and then in the morning (I do my best thinking at home while sitting in bed) I gave him this one.
+I gave him an initial solution that wouldn't scale well, and then in the morning (I do my best thinking at home while reclining in bed with pen and paper) I gave him this one.
 This one should scale nicely.
 One modification to keep the size down would be to directly reference the initial array instead of creating the second array.
-That requires more computation.
+That requires slightly more computation.

 The python test code is here.